 I was so grateful to discover that I had never stopped feeling.
 Even my awareness of the vacuum was a feeling to be grateful for.
 I was alive to my own simple desire to feel.
 And since I could feel, I wanted to feel God, good.

-Joni, pulling my onto the ice with her words -- words which made me realize that I was not alone in my sadness -- woke me up.
-And although it may have started out as a bone-numbing cold, that turned into a painful tingling as I slowly woke to the full warmth of living -- I was feeling again.
+Joni, pulling me onto the ice with her words -- words which made me realize that I was not alone in my sadness.
+Words that woke me up.
+And although it may have started out as a bone-numbing cold, turning into a painful tingling as I slowly woke up to the full warmth of my living -- I was feeling again.
 And it was enough.

 It was enough to keep me coming back to the river's edge each day for the tender warmth of her now-husky voice.
 It was enough to keep me leaning towards the soft angora of her mittened hand.
 She was reaching out to gently pull me forward.
 And I was reaching out for life again.

 There is an old song from our hymnbook that says,

 And sometimes what surprises me is the way a song can come "with healing in its wings."
 It pours the balm of understanding on a cold heart, and warm it back to life.

 Mary Baker Eddy promises in Science and Health with Key to the Scriptures that:

 "Whatever inspires with wisdom, Truth, or Love

 — be it song, sermon, or Science —

 with crumbs of comfort from Christ's table,